 As we create ESD packaging, we pay attention to many factors.
 This includes gaining a thorough knowledge of your product and its ESD sensitivity.
 We also consider the product’s distribution environment, providing quality packaging that can keeps humidity and moisture from damaging a product, and ensuring that the packaging can handle varying temperatures.
 While many of the materials we use are capable of keeping moisture at bay, we also do sometimes recommend adding a desiccant to further protect your product.

 While protecting your static-sensitive product is our focus, sustainability is another factor we consider during the design process.
 Your ESD packaging can be quite sustainable, and just about every material we use at Indepak is recyclable.
-We also consider factors such as weight, strength, cost-containment and presentation, creating ESD packaging that is not only protective, but also attractive and at a price that fits within your budget.
+We also consider factors such as weight, strength, cost-containment and presentation, creating anti-static packaging that is not only protective, but also attractive and at a price that fits within your budget.